s-m-quadri/qr-notes/README.md

 ## Contributing

 QR-Notes is an open-source project, and contributions are highly appreciated.
 If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.
 Before making any significant changes, please discuss them with the project maintainers to ensure they align with the overall development roadmap.
+For some help, can checkout [folder](https://drive.google.com/drive/folders/16rvISaxAF7boID86ED8NmPdFIYnPKKiT?usp=share_link) containing some formal, design and research work and documentation.

 ## Development Status